 For this purpose, the additivated coatings/surfaces will be exposed to UV-C radiation and characterized physicochemically after certain times.
 As a reference, samples of the same composition will be exposed to UV-A radiation according to standardized procedures and characterized in order to evaluate the effectiveness of the additives in comparison to known UV(-A) exposure.

-Based on these results, sample formulations with existing UV additives will be developed for selected polymers, which should produce the highest possible UV-C protection.
-The effectiveness of these formulations will be examined and evaluated using UV-C radiation and characterization based on color and gloss measurements, as well as by using notched bar impact tests, FTIR spectroscopy and light microscopy.
-The aim is to develop basic protection concepts that the project partners can use for stabilization against UV-C radiation in their existing formulations.
+Based on these results, a sample formulation with commercially available UV additives will be developed to give the highest possible UV-C protection.
+The effectiveness of this formulation will be investigated and evaluated for one product of each project participant by UV-C irradiation and characterization by color and gloss measurements as well as by FTIR and optical microscopy.
+The samples will be provided by the project participants.

-The results will be presented to the project partners in regular meetings as part of a lecture and the next work steps will be discussed.
-All results will be documented at the end of the project in the form of a detailed research report and made available to the project partners.
+The results will be presented to the project partners in regular meetings and the next work steps will be discussed.
+At the end of the project, all results will be documented in the form of a detailed research report and made available to the project partners.